tomkerkhove/promitor/docs/configuration/v1.x/metrics/index.md

 title: Metrics Declaration
 ---

-All the Azure Monitor metrics that needs to be scraped are consolidated in one YAML file.
+All the Azure Monitor metrics that need to be scraped are consolidated in one YAML file.
 This configuration defines the Azure metadata and all the metrics.

 # General Declaration